hadijaveed/docker-compose-anywhere/Readme.md

 - Specify services for continuous deployment (e.g., web, api) in the [`SERVICES_TO_PUSH`](https://github.com/hadijaveed/docker-compose-anywhere/blob/main/.github/workflows/deploy.yml#L12) environment variable
 - Keep infrastructure services (e.g., Traefik, PostgreSQL, Redis) separate from CI/CD pipeline, they are only mentioned as dependencies and compose will ensure they are always restarted

 > **Note:** Ensure services that don't require CI/CD (like PostgreSQL, Redis, and Traefik) have dependencies set up properly.
-We're still working on a better deployment method for these persistent services, if you have better ideas, please open an issue or submit a PR.
+This is one of the limitations of [Docker Rollout]*(https://github.com/Wowu/docker-rollout?tab=readme-ov-file#%EF%B8%8F-caveats).

-> **Note:** Ensure services that don't require CI/CD (like PostgreSQL, Redis, and Traefik) have dependencies set up properly in the `docker-compose-deploy.yml` file.
-For example:
+> **Note:** Define infrastructure services (e.g., PostgreSQL, Redis, Traefik) in your docker-compose file without CI/CD.
+List these as dependencies for your application services to ensure proper startup order during deployment. e.g, follow the [docker-compose-deploy.yml](https://github.com/hadijaveed/docker-compose-anywhere/blob/main/docker-compose-deploy.yml) file for reference.

 ### 6. Understanding the Deployment Process